 RLS Protect delivers repeatable automated workflows to batch process, model and anonymize datasets and documents saving you large blocks of time.
 Avoid highly manual processes that are difficult to quality control.
 Minor adjustments to business rules allow you to systematically re-process datasets for regulatory submission and voluntary disclosure –for example, adhering to different risk thresholds based on how the data will be consumed and by whom.

-Health Canada and the European Medicine Association require Sponsors to disclose clinical trial results.
+Health Canada and the European Medicine Agency require Sponsors to disclose clinical trial results.
 This includes providing an explanation of how personal information was anonymized so the identity of trial participants remains confidential while the trial results are made public.

 Historically, Sponsors simply redacted information pertaining to study results.
-While redaction keeps personally identifiable information confidential, redaction renders otherwise useful attributes about that data unusable -- for example, a study participant's age, weight or other commorbitities which are relevant to trial results.
+While redaction keeps personally identifiable information confidential, redaction renders otherwise useful attributes about that data unusable -- for example, a study participant's age, weight or other comorbitities which are relevant to trial results.
 A quantitative modeling approach uses advanced statistical methods to de-identify the information while maintaining the utility of the data.
 This allows the information to be useful for the reader of the study results and meaningful for purposes of secondary research by academic institutions and other researchers.

 Regulators and Sponsors will accept a measured amount of re-identification risk in order to maintain data utility.
 Quantitiative risk modeling provides a framework to let you know which data variables must be transformed, which can stay in their original form and which must be redacted to meet the required risk threshholds while balancing protection of personal information.